The Heart Garden Journey

 The Heart Garden is a response to the TRC’s call for permanent reminders of the residential school history.
 Its goal is to create a welcoming public space for reflection on a very well trafficked corner of Toronto as well as an outdoor space for ceremony.
 The garden expresses our sorrow for the loss and abuse of so many Indigenous children in residential schools and our hope to build public awareness towards reconciliation with Indigenous people.
 In the garden, against the backdrop of a church built during the same era that the residential school policy began, we honour Indigenous spirituality.

 The drawing of the garden illustrates our developing plans.
 We have hired Solomon King, an Annishinaabe artist who designed The Restoration of Identity garden in Nathan Philips Square, to do the landscaping in summer 2019.
 The wooden screen has been approved in principal by the TSP board and we are accepting proposals to do this work.
 The screen is designed in a wave pattern symbolizing energy waves shaped by the circle of creation, on which poetry of lament and the promise of regeneration, written by Indigenous writers, will be inscribed.
-Future plans will feature a sculpture of a bear holding a child, the inspiration of Indigenous artist Phil Cote.
+Future plans will feature a sculpture.

 We have received a Seeds of Hope grant of $10,000 from the United Church, to add to the commitment of funds by the congregation.
 Fundraising in the wider community will help cover the remainder of construction costs.